LaurentOngaro/UEVaultManager/README.md

 ## A free and open-source Epic Games Launcher alternative

-UEVaultManager is an open-source game launcher that can download and install asset from the Epic Games platform on Linux, macOS, and Windows.
+UEVaultManager is an open-source assets manager that can list assets from the Epic Games Marketplace.
+Its main purpose is to list the assets (with or without user login) and save the list into a file that can be reused later as a data source (for instance in an Excel sheet).
+In a future versions, this application will also offer a GUI, and will be able to read directly the result file, display and edit the assets list.

 Please read the [config file](#config-file) and [cli usage](#usage) sections before creating an issue to avoid invalid reports.